Where to Adopt a Child

 Risk protection: The adoption process can be expensive.
 American Adoptions protects the financial investment of hopeful parents in a unique way, creating a sense of peace about this process.

-If you’d like to learn more about where to adopt a kid, you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
-You can also request more free information about adoption as you continue your research.
+If you’d like to learn more about where to adopt a kid, you can request more free information about adoption today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.